-In many respects, the Sinagua were a "middle" people between the Ancestral Puebloans to the north (with their masonry pueblos) and the Hohokam to the south (with their advanced irrigation systems).
+In many respects, the Sinagua were a "buffer" people between the Ancestral Puebloans to the north (with their masonry pueblos) and the Hohokam to the south (with their advanced irrigation systems).
 Early constructions were pithouses, built to sustain daily life while the folks engaged in subsistence agriculture.
 As they developed irrigation systems, they also built larger pueblo structures.

 The Sinagua culture has been broken into two distinct subsets: the northern Sinagua, based around the Flagstaff area, and the southern Sinagua, based around the Verde and Salt River Valleys.

 The Salado built many constructions in the Tonto Basin but a significant number of them have been drowned beneath Roosevelt Lake.
 Some are preserved at Tonto National Monument but there are others throughout the valley and in the nearby mountains.
 The design and construction of Salado settlements points to a large Hohokam influence, especially with the construction of largely ceremonial adobe mounds in the larger centers.
 Over time the functions of the mounds changed and while they were still being built in later settlements, their size shrank.

 The Tonto Basin is watered by the Salt River (hence the "Salado" name) and the earliest settlements were built in the open valley.
 As the population increased, the Salado spread out and built higher and higher in the mountains.
 Around 1330 the climate changed: drought set in and the water table dropped.
 That pushed the people further into the mountains along the routes of other water sources until eventually, by the mid-1400's, the whole area was abandoned and some of the people went north, some east, some south.
 What they left behind were many masonry constructions, sandals and baskets woven of yucca and agave (any woven cottons didn't survive the passage through time), bone tools and Salado Polychrome pottery, both decorative and functional.
 They also left macaw feathers (from central Mexico) and seashells (from the Gulf of California), testaments to the amount of trade they enjoyed with far-off cultures.<

 The Salado figure prominently because of their Salado Polychrome pottery.
 While many ancient Salado Polychrome pot shards have been found in the Tonto Basin, close versions have also been found spread from northern Arizona to northern Mexico and from the Phoenix basin to the Alamogordo area in New Mexico.
 The Salado style came into its own around 1280 CE and remained in use until about 1450 CE when everything changed.
 Archaeologists feel the style evolved in northeastern Arizona and migrated from there with the migration southward from the Kayenta pueblos.